Ohjelmistoprojekti2/frontend/README.md

 # Vhattodo

 ## About Vhattodo
 This project was part of a school course.
-The idea was to create an app that utilizes MyHelsinki Open API to make it easy to find events in Helsinki.
+The idea was to create an app that utilizes MyHelsinki Open API to make it easy to find activities in Helsinki.
 ## Built with
 * []() React Native
 * []() [MyHelsinki Open API](http://open-api.myhelsinki.fi/)